robatwilliams/decent-code/topics/tech-css.md

 **Avoid absolute positioning where not appropriate.** Absolute positioning takes elements out of the layout flow by positioning them at particular coordinates.
 These require manual adjustment to fit surrounding elements together, and tend to proliferate by necessity once introduced into a layout.
 They are not often necessary with modern layout features.

 **Avoid using floats to position elements.** The purpose of floats is to allow content to flow around an element.
-They were however historically used in ways they weren't designed for, to achieve layouts that weren't otherwise possible in CSS.
+They were however historically used in ways they weren't designed for, to achieve layouts that weren't otherwise possible in CSS at the time.
 Modern layout features such are flexbox are much better alternatives, so it's rarely necessary or appropriate to use floats nowadays.

 **Avoid using `text-align` to align elements.** This is an inherited property, so children of an element that is aligned using it, must counteract the unwanted text alignment by setting their own `text-align`.
 Use flexbox to align elements instead.